JamesMackman/titan-golf/README.md

 - **The opening section**

-  - The opening section introduces the user to a peice of text directly in the middle of the screen containing information about the loaction of the club as well as images of scenic views on the golf course.
+  - The opening section introduces the user to a piece of text directly in the middle of the screen containing information about the loaction of the club as well as images of scenic views on the golf course.
   - The user will get drawn in to the images and want to find out more about the golf club.

 ![Opening](media/titan_golf_opening.png)